 - The dough will make 3 thin crust pizzas.
 Place the dough on a clean work surface and divide into 3 equal portions.
 The dough can be cling wrapped ( I wrap each of the 3 portions separately) and kept in the freezer for up to a week.
 Unwrap and bring to room temperature before using.

-- For recipes on baking the pizza with different toppings, please see the links in the Introduction or in the Notes below this recipe.
+- For recipes on baking the pizza with different toppings and for the basic Basil Tomato Pizza Sauce, please see the links in the write up to this Post.